minidomo/dosu/README.md

 2. Setup `config.json`

-If you don't have a `config.json` file in the root directory, run the following to create `config.json`:
+If you don't have a `config.json` file in the root directory, run the following to create the file:

 ```
 make config
 ```

-Follow the comments in the `config.json` to properly set values.
+Follow the comments in `config.json` to properly assign values.

 3. Build the Godot bindings for C++